Tib-Gridello/Napoleon-v3.1Beta/README.md

 -Raspberry pi running DV pi3 in 192.168.0.23 (local) and using no-ip.com with the address : http://victimwebserver.ddns.net

--Attacker using kali on hotspot from iphone.
+-Attacker using kali on hotspot from iphone (VPN Russia).

 Running a small "wpscan --url http://victimwebserver.ddns.net  --enumerate --plugins-detection aggressive"